 Mineral Filler.
 Mineral filler shall conform to AASHTO M17 and shall be rock dust or crushed limestone free of organic impurities conforming to the following:

 Test Property Test Method Specification Limits Plasticity Index, % Max.
-AASHTO T90 4 according to AASHTO M320, Table 1 and tested according to AASHTO R29.
+AASHTO T90 4

 A sample of mineral filler shall be submitted to Materials & Research for hydrometer analysis performed as specified in AASHTO T88 for mineral filler.